Mu-Y/Frequently-used-Commands/README.md

 - Typical steps:
   - Start an instance: `gcloud compute instances start pytorch-event-detector-vm `
   - Connecting to the instance: `gcloud compute ssh muyang@pytorch-event-detector-vm`
-  - Stop instances `gcloud compute instances stop pytorch-event-detector-vm`
+  - Stop instances `gcloud compute instances stop pytorch-event-detector-vm --zone us-west1-b`
 - check instance status: `gcloud compute instances list`.
 Note that you have to make sure the status is TERMINATED.
 Otherwise Google will charge you.